openturns/openturns/paper/paper.md

 OpenTURNS relies on a dual-language architecture to balance computational efficiency with user accessibility.
-The core library is implemented in C++, which handles the memory management and heavy computational workloads required by Monte Carlo simulations, high-dimensional integration, and optimization algorithms.
+The core library is implemented in C++, which handles memory management and heavy computational workloads required by Monte Carlo simulations, high-dimensional integration, and optimization algorithms.
 This C++ core is then exposed through a Python interface using SWIG.